henrytitheridge-stone/readable_project/README.md

         - Adding the whitehoise MIDDLEWARE and backend STORAGES to settings.py
     - Ran 'python manage.py collectstatic' to create staticfiles directory and initial cache
     - Added 3.12 to .python-version file
-- DEPLOYMENT: Remove DISABLE_COLLECTSTATIC config var from the Heroku app before re-deploying
+- DEPLOYMENT: Removed DISABLE_COLLECTSTATIC config var from the Heroku app before re-deploying
 #### Forms and HTTP methods
 - Finally, the site was protected against Cross-Site Request Forgery by:
     - Adding //localhost and //*.herokuapp.com domains to CSRF_TRUSTED_ORIGINS in settings.py